murchelon/lojaonline/README.md

-# Tech Stack: Trying to use it all, as a training path- React
+## Tech Stack: Trying to use it all, as a training path
+- (DONE!)
+React
 - (DONE!)
 Typescript
 - (DONE!)
 Full responsive
 - (DONE!)
 MVC